MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/README.md

 This means that you can use any static site generator (such as Jekyll or Hugo) and as long as you know the output directory you can serve it.

-In the examples in this section, we use NPM or Yarn to build.
-The build command can use React, Hexo, Gatsby or another tool - it doesn't matter as long as it is installed as part of the deploy flow.
+See files in this section for available actions - the files are named after the action.
+We use NPM or Yarn to build there.
+The build command can use React, Hexo, Gatsby or another tool defined in `package.json` - it doesn't matter as long as it is installed as part of the deploy flow.

 See [Tokens](/recipes/ci-cd/github-actions/tokens/) guide on use of tokens.